 and bestselling author of Animal Liberation

-the Jungle offers a glimpse into the daily lives of the people who are the
+offers a glimpse into the daily lives of the people who are the

 guardians of India’s remaining wildlife and gives a much-needed dose of